 For two and a half years, I took these questions with me to every community and person I came across.
 I traveled around the world, backpacking through Southeast Asia, motorbiking through Vietnam, working in slums, walking 1,000 kilometers across Spain on the Camino de Santiago, and living on and off for 2 years in the Gandhi Ashram in Ahmedabad, Gujarat (view my travel map and photography collection).

 In those years that I traveled within and outside of the United States, I found myself amongst some of the most inspirational communities and people.
 I learned to believe what I had known all along: there is a way to truly live a life of integration, one which allows us to live our deepest truths and values while still doing the work we need to do in the world.

 Throughout the years abroad, I worked as a part-time consultant for start-up organizations.
 I worked remotely and for the most part, created my work hours.
 It was during this time that I began learning more about lifestyle design and what it means to truly live life holistically.
 I was diagnosed by my doctors in the U.S. with PCOS (polycystic ovarian syndrome), but through a series of diet, exercise and lifestyle changes, I re-balanced my hormones and cured most of the symptoms.
 This only furthered my commitment to sharing what I learned with others so they can also feel the life altering effects of stepping into a life of courage to build and live a life they feel called to live.

-I'm looking forward to staying connected!
+I'm looking forward to being a part of your journey and staying connected!